tabular-io/iceberg-kafka-connect/README.md

-# Iceberg Kafka Connect Sink
+# Iceberg Sink Connector

+The Iceberg Sink Connector for Kafka Connect is a sink connector for writing data from Kafka into Iceberg tables.

 ## Features
 * Commit coordination for centralized Iceberg commits